natasha-jeppu/Trace2Model/README.md

 ## Benchmarks
 There are a few trace files already provided to play around with the tool in the `benchmarks` folder
-1. `dfa_bench` : benchmarks for non-incremental DFA learning
-2. `incr_bench` : benchmarks for incremental NFA learning
+1. `SoC` : benchmarks from the SoC domain.
+Traces are generated using the QEMU virtual platform.
+2. `AWS` : benchmarks from AWS IoT.
+Traces are obtained from C implementations of AWS IoT Events Detector Models.
+3. `TelAviv` : log data from a variety of domains, including tcp and ssh protocols and JAVA APIs.
-3. `syn_bench` : benchmarks for predicate synthesis
+4. `Predicate_Synth` : benchmarks for predicate synthesis.

 ## Setup Instructions